 Lauren shrugs as they look around the diner.
 "I don't know.
 Storage room?"

-Lorelai turns and sees Caesar in the kitchen.
-"Oh, no." She groans.
+Lorelai sees Caesar cooking in the kitchen.
+"Oh, no."

 "I don't know."

-"His pancakes stink."
-Lauren tells them.
-"So do we resort to donuts?"
+"His pancakes stinks."
+Lauren frowns.
+"So, do we resort to donuts?"

 "Wait here."
-Lorelai gets up and sneaks up the stairs to Luke's apartment.
-When she reaches the door she knocks.
+Lorelai goes upstairs to Luke's apartment.
 "Hey, Luke, are you in there?"
-She hears a faint ow inside.
+She knocks, loudly.
+She hears a faint 'ow' inside.
 "Luke, are you okay?"

 "Hey, Luke, are you being attacked by your possessions again?"
-Luke opens the door.
-He has a sock just hanging out on his shoulder.
+She jokes.
+Luke opens the door with a scowl on his face and a sock hanging on his shoulder.
 "Hi."

 "What're you doing?"